Game-theoretical approach to minimum entropy productions in information thermodynamics

+This study proposes a problem of how the players cooperatively bring the final state $\boldsymbol{p}^{(t_1)}$ closer to the target $\boldsymbol{p}^{\rm f}$ from a given initial condition $\boldsymbol{p}^{(t_0)}=\boldsymbol{p}^{\rm i}$ as efficiently as possible (see Fig.~\ref{F00}).
 To deal with this problem, we now introduce two types of costs.
-The first one is relevant to ongoing processes of state transition in each subsystem.
-Players ${\cal X}$ and ${\cal Y}$ independently cost amounts of $\Sigma_X$ and $\Sigma_Y$, given by partial entropy productions for a bipartite condition~\cite{horowitz2014thermodynamics,hartich2014stochastic}
+The first cost is relevant to the ongoing processes of state transition in each subsystem.
+Players ${\cal X}$ and ${\cal Y}$ independently cost amounts of $\Sigma_X$ and $\Sigma_Y$, given by the partial entropy productions for a bipartite condition~\cite{horowitz2014thermodynamics,hartich2014stochastic}